-Redskins approaching crossroads in search for new home
+Redskins near crossroads for new home to replace FedEx Field

 RICHMOND, Va.
-(AP) — FedEx Field is a concrete relic of stadiums past with a clock ticking on its status as an NFL building.
+(AP) — FedEx Field is just 22 years old but a concrete relic of stadiums past, with the clock ticking on its status as an NFL building.

-The Washington Redskins’ training camp home away from home is only six years old and yet it’s also on borrowed time.
+The Washington Redskins’ training camp home away from home is only 6 years old and yet it’s also on borrowed time.

 On the field, Washington is three years removed from its last playoff appearance, 27 from the Super Bowl glory years and has missed the postseason 21 times in that span.
-Off the field, the team’s future is a wide-open book with numerous possibilities on where it’ll play its home games and hold training camp.
+Off the field, the team’s future is a wide-open book with numerous possibilities on where it will play home games and hold training camp.

 While roster moves like selecting quarterback Dwayne Haskins in the first round will affect wins and losses, the organization is in the midst of stadium negotiations that will determine the long-term direction of the franchise.